-Before we get into the art of stabilizing female hormones through smoothies, it’s important to have some basic understanding of the endocrine system.
+Before we get into the art of stabilizing female hormones through smoothies, it’s important to understand the endocrine system.
 The endocrine system is made up of a collection of glands.
-These include the hypothalamus, pituitary, thyroid and adrenal glands as well as the pancreas.
+These include the hypothalamus, pituitary, thyroid and adrenal glands, and pancreas.
 Several tissues of the other organ systems also contain hormone-secreting glands and function as part of the endocrine system.
-These include the:

 - bone marrow